Sakizuke (Hannibal): Plot

 At the grain silo, Roland Umber (Ryan Field) removes himself from the attached bodies but loses part of his skin in the progress.
 He exits the silo just as the killer arrives in a truck.
 Umber runs through a cornfield while the killer chases him with a rifle.
 He suddenly finds himself cornered as he reaches the edge of a cliff towards a river.
 Seeing no other choice, he jumps off the cliff.
 However, he hits a rock before he hits the water, dying from the impact.

 Bedelia Du Maurier (Gillian Anderson) visits Lecter (Mads Mikkelsen) at his office and tells him she will no longer serve as his psychiatrist, deeming him dangerous and finding herself unable to change him.
 BAU recovers Umber's corpse, but the team thinks the killer discarded the body.
-During the investigation, Crawford (Laurence Fishburne) chastises Katz (Hettienne Park) for trying to consult Graham (Hugh Dancy) on cases without permission.
-Meanwhile, Lecter resumes therapy with Graham, who has asked him for help.
-Graham has seen pictures of the bodies and due to the stitches, deduces the killer is working on a "human mural" by stitching corpses.
+Lecter detects the scent of a cornfield on Umber's body, but does not share this information with the BAU team.
+During the investigation, Crawford (Laurence Fishburne) realizes that Katz (Hettienne Park) consulted Graham (Hugh Dancy) on cases without permission.
+He chastises her, but gives her tacit permission to continue consulting Graham.
+Meanwhile, Lecter resumes therapy with Graham, who has asked him for help, claiming that he is uncertain whether or not he or Lecter is guilty.
+From pictures of the bodies, Graham deduces the killer is working on a "human mural" by stitching corpses together.